£ Skip to content

 To Remove Scratches from a Polished Watch Surface

-There are a few methods to remove scratches from a polished watch surface.
-However, we would first recommend the Cape Cod Tin Kit as it removes small scratches or swirls, and gets your watch back to its highly polished finish many times over — it is the best and safest way to restore your watch to showroom condition!
+However, we would first recommend the Cape Cod Polishing Cloth as it removes small scratches or swirls, and gets your watch back to its highly polished finish many times over — it is the best and safest way to restore your watch to showroom condition!

 Simply rub the tarnished watch, and wipe the polish off while it's still wet with the buffing cloth.